-Processes in Central and South America
+1. Processes in Central and South America

-Closing of bank transactions:
+Closing of bank transactions in the Federative Republic of Brazil:

 On May 11, 2015, Banco Azteca de Brasil informed the Banco Central de Brasil of its decision to stop operating the bank business in Brazil.
 All the necessary activities were carried out to liquidate its bank assets and pay its bank creditors.